 Long beach is stretch out behind de cricket team, waves breakin gainst de juttin rocks, like dem could easy-easy swallow up de roof ov de two-storey buildin Nathanial now sittin in.
 It nyah look like de same sea dat Nathanial pass every day.
 Look rough, an wild, an capable ov anytin.
 Look exciting, dat sea, an like it a different body ov water altogether.
 Nathanial survey de faces ov de cricketers.
 Look like dem in paradise, dem so delirious-happy.

 ‘Wat country dis, dat offah such reception te black West Indian man.
 Treat us like we kings!’ im whisper citedly te imself.
 (189)

-It is Australia, and Clark so deftly decided to place the story of a Sri Lankan boy in an Australian detention centre directly after it.
+It is Australia, and Clarke so deftly decided to place the story of a Sri Lankan boy in an Australian detention centre directly after it.

 The final story is a journey into meta-fiction, as the author positions herself as the main character: single mother struggling to meet the financial needs of her family with an emerging writer’s freelance income.
 Next to her computer is a printed-out email referring to the story ‘Harlem Jones’: